LingenicLLC/fifth/README.md

 **Version:** 0.1 alpha
 **Status:** **Implementation in progress**

-**Fifth** is ColorFORTH evolved.
+**Fifth** is a modern ColorFORTH compiler that emits SPARK, enabling compilation to bare medal via GNAT.
 Chuck Moore's minimalist language, running on any platform, with optional verification.

 ---